 Network – If your old and new PC are both connected via Home or Business network with file folders discoverable, you can transfer data wirelessly.
 The speed of the transfer will be dependent on your network’s bandwidth.

-A non-working computer to new Windows 7 or 8.1 PC – Slave the old drive
+A non-working computer to new Windows 10 PC – Slave the old drive

 If the old PC has officially bought the farm or is just not bootable for some reason, the only way to recover and transfer that data will be to connect the hard drive from the old system as a slave in the new system.
 You can do this permanently and use the old drive for storage, or temporarily until your data is moved.
 For a step by step on slaving a secondary drive, check out this tutorial.